icarda-git/Theory-of-Change-Tool/README.md

 - Entity types
 - Countries
 - UN regions
-- Action Areas
+- Action Areas, Action Area Outcomes and their respective Indicators
 - Impact Areas and Indicators
 - Sustainable Development Goals (SDG), SDG targets and SDG indicators

-Information on these concepts is updated via the configuration of a cron job in the environments hosting the ToC backend, which executes the relevant calls and updates the tool's databases.
-The process for setting up the cron job entails the following steps:

 ## ToC Tool API

 Communication with the ToC tool backend is realised via a set of RESTful API calls.
-The accompanying API documentation provides a comprehensive overview of the calls included in the API, including indicative examples.
+The accompanying [API documentation](https://documenter.getpostman.com/view/14162026/UVBzmUKf#7d248d4a-8b1e-4746-b702-5f01470492ed) provides a comprehensive overview of the calls included in the API, including indicative examples.
 Note that all calls can be used only by authorised applications/users.
 Furthermore, they are not designed to expose any information on consuming clients, but rather to realise their respective operations in the context of a user-facing application.